muldjord/skyscraper/docs/CACHE.md

 If you wish to just refresh the data for a single rom simply scrape it with `-p [platform] -s [scraping module] --refresh [relative or full rom path and filename]` and the locally cached data for that particular rom will be updated / refreshed.
 You can add more filenames one after the other if you like.
 If any filename or paths has spaces in it, remember to double-quote it like so `"relative path/to rom/rom filename.sfc"`.

 When you've updated information in the resource cache, always remember to re-generate the game list by simply running `Skyscraper -p [platform]`.

-#### Default resource cache folder
-The default base folder for all of Skyscrapers' locally cached data is in the `~/.skyscraper/cache` folder.
-In this folder you'll find individual platform subfolders.
-Any of these are selfcontained and contains all of the cached data for that particular platform.

 #### User-defined databases
 Normally Skyscraper uses a default resource cache folder for each platform.
 But a friend might have send you a copy of his folders, and you wish to scrape from his or her data.
 In this case Skyscraper allows you to force the use of a custom resource cache with the `-d [folder]` command line option.
 The folder pointed to should be a folder with a Skyscraper `db.xml` file and its required subfolders inside of it (`covers`, `screenshots` etc.).